JAmcevoy/RPSLS/README.md

   - how does the user pick?
   - how does the computer pick?
   - What will add to the score?
-  - how can I apply these parameters to functions
+  - how can I apply these parameters to functions?

 ![Process Flow](docs/images/process_flow.JPG)